shakes76/PatternAnalysis-2024/recognition/README.md

 ### Predict.py
 Predict.py provides a pipeline for training, saving, loading, and evaluating the GFNet model.
 It first initializes the model with default hyperparameters and trains it.
 The path is then saved to a state dictionary which is then immediately reused for model evaluation.
 The test dataset is processed using a DataLoader and is transformed via cropping, grey-scale conversion, resizing, and normalization.
-During evaluation the model's accuracy is calculated by comparing predictions to true labels without gradient updates.
+During evaluation the model`s accuracy is calculated by comparing predictions to true labels without gradient updates.
 This pipeline allows for seamless transitions from training to testing while supporting reusability, modularity, and evaluation on unseen test data.